 Phonics and Reading Schemes

-Please see our detailed plans for each year group below and our curriculum strategy.
+Please see our detailed plans for each year group below.

 If you require further information on the curriculum school follows please contact us.